 Keep in mind that if you drop or withdraw from any classes, you may not be paid for those classes.
 Please note that you may still owe back federal and state aid if you drop classes before the "Last Day to Drop Without a W." See “Important Dates-Course Deadlines and Dates” in the Schedule of Classes.

-Funds affected by this policy include Pell, SEOG, SSIG, NMCAG, General, Daycare, and student loans.
-Students must be enrolled in 6 eligible hours to receive a student loan.
-Loan disbursements will not occur until 3 weeks after the start of classes once the 6 credits has been met.
+Funds affected by this policy include Pell, SEOG, SSIG, NMCAG, General and Daycare Scholarships.
+Student loans are not affected, but you must be enrolled in six eligible hours to receive a student loan.

 Your financial aid funds release will not be affected if all your classes begin the first week of the term.